ynput/ayon-dependencies-tool/README.md

 Should be standalone, not depending on Openpype libraries.

-`dependencies/.env` must be created with filled env vars:
+`./.env` must be created with filled env vars:
 - AYON_API_KEY=api key for service account from Ayon Server
 - AYON_SERVER_URL=Ayon server tool should communicate with

 The tool should run automatically and listen for events on the Server OR could be run manually on machine(s).

-Entry point for manual triggering is `dependencies/start.ps1`.
+Entry point for manual triggering is `dependencies/manage.ps1`.

 Implemented commands:
 - `install` - creates `dependencies/.venv` with requirements for this tool
 - `create` - runs main process to create new dependency package and uploads it.
-Expects argument with name of Bundle (eg. `./start.ps1 create MyBundle`)
+Expects argument with name of Bundle (eg. `./manage.ps1 create MyBundle`)
 - `listen` - starts service connecting to Ayon server and listening for events to trigger main process (TBD)

+TODO:
+- [ ] reuse python version from Installer (requirement for `pyenv`?)
+- [ ] create dependency package to output folder